Photo: Dane Nakama/Hawaii Food & Wine Festival, 2013

 Doing a good deed for humanity and seeing the joy that my work beings to others.

-If you weren’t a sommelier, what would you be?
+If you weren’t a chef, what would you be?

 I would probably be a farmer.
 I love gastronomy and would still try to figure out a way to be involved in it in some way shape or form.